 Disbursement of funds will occur on a cost-reimbursement basis for actual funds expended through a "claim" process.
 Actual expenditures must be reported quarterly and invoiced pursuant to approved line-item budget categories in the grant subaward package.
 Subgrantees will only be reimbursed for costs that have been incurred within the grant period, and which are reported on the detail of expenditures (financial report).
 Grant funds, including matching funds, may only be expended and/or obligated during the grant period.
 All obligations must be fulfilled no later than 45 days after the end of the grant period.
-Requests for reimbursement shall be submitted through the DCJS On-line Grant Management System (OGMS).
+Requests for reimbursement shall be submitted through OGMS.